 - A. Respiratory failure is characterized by inadequate ventilation, insufficient oxygenation, or both.
 Anticipate respiratory failure if any of the following signs is present: - 1.
 An increased respiratory rate, particularly with signs of distress (e.g., increased respiratory effort including nasal flaring, retractions, seesaw breathing, or grunting - 2.
 An inadequate respiratory rate, effort, or chest excursion (e.g., diminished breath sounds or gasping), especially if mental status is depressed - 3.
-Cyanosis with abnormal breathing despite supplementary oxygen

-- B. BLS airway management skills are the cornerstone of pediatric airway management, and include: - 1.
-Proper positioning with jaw thrust or head tilt with chin lift maneuver - 2.
-Use of OPA or NPA when appropriate to maintain an open airway - 3.
-Selection of correct size mask that fully covers nose and mouth and provides a tight fit - 4.
-Selection of correct BVM bag "Infant" (250ml) for < 10kg; "Child" (500ml) for 10-20kg; "Adult" for > 20kg. - 5.
-For children under 8 years (20-25 kg), effective single rescuer BVM airway management can be achieved with the EC clamp technique, using three fingers of one hand lift the jaw (they form the "E") while the thumb and index finger hold the mask to the face (making a "C"). - 6.
-Ventilation rates: infants 20-30 breaths per minute; older children 16-20 breaths per minute.
-The tidal volume delivered to the child should be appropriate to see chest rise - 7.
-Care should be taken to not over-ventilate the patient "use only the force and tidal volume necessary to just make the chest rise." - 8.
-Give each breath slowly, over approximately 1 second, and watch for chest rise. - 9.
-If the chest does not rise, reopen the airway, verify that there is a tight seal between the mask and the face (or between the bag and the advanced airway), and reattempt ventilation.
+Cyanosis with abnormal breathing despite supplementary oxygen - A. BLS airway management skills are the cornerstone of pediatric airway management, and comes down to optimal positioning, which can be improved by emphasizing the following: - 1.
+Proper positioning with jaw thrust or head tilt with chin lift maneuver - a.
+Chin lift or jaw thrust maneuver. - b.
+Padding/roll under the shoulder to produce a sniffing position. - c.
+Alignment of the external auditory canal with the sternal notch. - 2.
+Use of OPA or NPA, when possible and appropriate to maintain an open airway - 3.
+Selection of correct size mask that fully covers nose and mouth and provides a tight fit

-C. Additional Considerations
+4. Selection of correct BVM bag - "Infant" (250ml) for < 10kg; "Child" (500ml) for 10-20kg; "Adult" for > 20kg.

+5. For children under 8 years (20-25 kg), effective single rescuer BVM airway management can be achieved with the EC clamp technique, using three fingers of one hand lift the jaw (they form the "E") while the thumb and index finger hold the mask to the face (making a "C").

+6. Ventilation rates: infants - 20-30 breaths per minute; older children - 16-20 breaths per minute.
+The tidal volume delivered to the child should be appropriate to see chest rise

+7. Care should be taken to not over-ventilate the patient - "use only the force and tidal volume necessary to just make the chest rise."

+8. Give each breath slowly, over approximately 1 second, and watch for chest rise.

+9. If the chest does not rise, reopen the airway, verify that there is a tight seal between the mask and the face (or between the bag and the advanced airway), and reattempt ventilation.

-- 1. Infants and young children have large occiputs compared to adults.
+- B. Additional Considerations - 1.
+Infants and young children have large occiputs compared to adults.
 This major difference causes more flexion of the neck when the patient is supine.
 Also, children have larger tongues which can cause airway obstruction.
 Extra care must be taken to achieve adequate positioning and relief of tongue obstruction with airway adjuncts. - 2.
-If skilled rescuers are available, a 2-person technique may provide more effective bagmask-ventilation than a single-person technique.
+If skilled rescuers are available, a 2-person technique may provide more effective bagmask ventilation than a single-person technique.
 A 2-person technique may be required to provide effective bag-mask ventilation when there is significant airway obstruction, poor lung compliance, or difficulty in creating a tight seal between the mask and the face.
 One rescuer uses both hands to open the airway and maintain a tight mask-to-face seal while the other compresses the ventilation bag.
 Both rescuers should observe the chest to ensure chest rise.
-Because the 2-person technique may be more effective, be careful to avoid delivering too high a tidal volume that may contribute to excessive ventilation. - 3.
-Gastric inflation can be minimized by using lower inspiratory pressures, which is done by delivering breaths slowly and providing smaller tidal volumes.
+Because the 2-person technique may be more effective, be careful to avoid delivering too high a tidal volume that may contribute to excessive ventilation.

+3. Gastric inflation can be minimized by using lower inspiratory pressures, which is done by delivering breaths slowly and providing smaller tidal volumes.